Dilanderse/Dilanderse/Who I am.md

 🚀 Currently immersed in the exciting world of modern technologies, frameworks, and tools to build amazing applications.

-### Ce que je fais 💼
+### What I do 💼

-🌐 **Développement Web :** Enthusiastic about crafting responsive, stylish, and intuitive websites.
+🌐 **Web Development  :** Enthusiastic about crafting responsive, stylish, and intuitive websites.
 Front-end, back-end—I enjoy it all!

-📱 **Applications Mobiles :** Building mobile apps that are not just useful but also fun to use. iOS, Android—I love both worlds!
+📱 **Mobile Applications:** Building mobile apps that are not just useful but also fun to use. iOS, Android—I love both worlds!

 ### My Skills 🛠️